 Those days no traveller wanted to visit Mongolia, as most horror stories we heard came from Polish traders stranded in Ulaanbaatar for a week or more before escaping to Beijing.
 With direct train tickets in short supply, some had no choice but to use the almost empty Mongolian trains.
 In summer, travellers that didn’t reserve in advance could be waiting for up to 3 weeks before a place was available.
 A dilemma for most backpackers with just enough spare change to make their way back to Europe.

-This gave us the idea to have our Mongolian friends start the very first private tourist company, breaking the monopoly Juulchin enjoyed for many years, the equivalent of Intourist in Russia.
-It took 10 months of relentless lobbying and fighting bureaucracy not familiar with the new democratic possibilities, to secure a license!
+This gave us the idea to have our Mongolian friends Galtmaa and Batbaatar to set up the very first private tourist company, breaking the monopoly Juulchin enjoyed for many years.
+Juulchin was the equivalent of Intourist in Russia.
+It took 10 months of relentless lobbying and fighting a bureaucracy not familiar with the new democratic possibilities, to secure a license for Shuren Co.!

 From then on, stranded backpackers had a choice: waiting for a few weeks for a berth on the direct trains, or take our offer to leave on the weekly train to Ulaanbaatar and board the train to Moscow 5 days later!
 All was taken care of for those 5 days – hotels, meals, guides and sightseeing, for only $25 per day, partly recovered because the tickets were cheaper.
 Adventurous times for everyone and Mongolia soon became a hit instead of a forced choice!